 Conquests and Cultures examines four different cultures, elements of each of which experienced various forms of conquest (and conquered others): the British; the Africans; the Slavs; and Western Hemisphere Indians.
 The usual modern narrative of conquest mentions the first only in the context of Rome; doesn’t mention the third except rarely and in specialist circles; and focuses on Africans and Indians, with a simplistic narrative of heroic, virtuous, happy, peaceful indigenous people brutally subjugated and exploited by the West.
 Sowell instead shows how conquest affected each culture, and elements within each culture, and offers a much more nuanced picture—including ascribing failed modern day cultures generally not to their earlier conquest, but to their own cultural failings.
 (In some ways this analysis is like Francis Fukuyama’s later analysis, which suggests that the post-colonial path of countries depends largely on their pre-colonial structures, not on their colonial experience.)

 As to the British, Sowell covers successive conquests—the Romans, various Germanic tribes, the Normans.
 He covers the Great Divergence—how Britain raced ahead of the world, without ascribing it to any one cause.
-But he notes that it’s indisputable that by the 19th Century, Britain had developed enormous human capital, much of it derived from successfully integrating, after each conquest, elements of the conquering culture, without excessive destruction of the pre-existing society.
-England also integrated, through absorption, the best elements of immigrant cultures, and benefited from England’s geographic position and features, such a water transport, a frequent Sowell theme.
+But he notes that it’s indisputable that by the nineteenth century, Britain had developed enormous human capital, much of it derived from successfully integrating, after each conquest of Britain, elements of the conquering culture, without excessive destruction of the pre-existing society.
+England also integrated, through absorption, the best elements of immigrant cultures, and benefited from England’s geographic position and features, such as water transport, a frequent Sowell theme.
 Most of this focuses on England proper, though—not Wales, Scotland, and Ireland, to which he then turns.

 As to Wales, Sowell uses it to introduce another theme in the book—the differential impact of conquest depending on the degree and areas of control by the conquerors.
 “Where the conqueror has been more organizationally or technologically advanced, those portions of the conquered country which were subjugated earliest and most thoroughly have tended to become—and remain—the most advanced regions, even in countries which later regained their independence.”
 To this day, much of Wales remains backward, and the more removed from English domination, the more backward.
 Sowell attributes this to Welsh culture, which lacks human capital, in that it is not entrepreneurial, but rather has created an educated class that “has a vested interest in promoting intergroup resentment and strife, using the symbols of identity and of historic oppression to gain current political ends, even at the expense of creating a climate unfavorable to either indigenous or foreign entrepreneurship.”
 Throughout the book, Sowell adduces many places around the world, generally with a history of colonialism, that have this same crippling defect.